 What's the difference between a smartwatch and a smart analogue watch?
 They might sound like the same thing, but there's a way to tell the two apart from each other.

 A hybrid smartwatch blurs traditional watch designs with contemporary fitness tracking and notification tech.
-You won't see full touchscreen displays like you get on Android Wear watches or the Apple Watch.
-You certainly won't have to deal with a couple of days of battery life, that's for sure.
+You won't see full touchscreen displays like you get on Android Wear watches or the Apple Watch, and you certainly won't have to deal with a couple of days of battery life, that's for sure.
 Those smarts are added in a more discreet and elegant way.

 Essential reading: The best Android Wear watches